emilyrlong/OpenRefine4Collections/OpenRefineTutorial.md

 * Rename columns by clicking the drop-down menu arrow > Edit column > Rename this column
 * Remove columns by clicking the arrow > Edit column > Remove this column

+## Text Facet

+### Convert accessionYear to a number
+Edit Cells > Common Transforms > to number

+### Use Clustering for the sampleMaterial column
+OpenRefine can automatically detect values that just differ my capitalisation or punctuation, and you can easily update the values to match (e.g, Ceramic and ceramic).
+Cluster > Check the 'Merge?' button for all relevant clusters > Merge selected & Close